FAQs for ADUs

 Although every ADU is different, people typically build an ADU for one of three reasons:

-• More living space - Many Revival Homes customers have growing families or work from home, and want to use an ADU as a home office, a gym, or an extra bedroom.
+• More living space - Many Revival Homes customers have growing families or work from home, and want to use an ADU as a home office, a gym, or an extra bedroom for family and friends who are visiting.

-• Rental income - Some customers rent their ADU to a long-term tenant, a shorter-term tenant (like a traveling nurse), or on Airbnb.
+• Rental income - Some customers rent their ADU to a long-term tenant, a shorter-term tenant (like a traveling nurse), or on vacation rental websites like Airbnb or Vrbo.
 With record-high housing costs and a massive housing shortage in California, building an ADU can be a great way to help pay the mortgage and earn supplemental income.
+Here’s more information about a Revival Homes ADU that’s being rented to a graduate student at the University of Southern California.

 What types of ADUs are there?